elucify/genbank-book/asndisc.md

 *   FATAL: SHOW_HYPOTHETICAL_CDS_HAVING_GENE_NAME:1 hypothetical coding regions have a gene name
 *   DISC_QUALITY_SCORES:Quality scores are missing on all sequences.

-Since this was a eukaryotic organism with introns, the "features have joined locations" is expected.
+Since this was a eukaryotic organism with introns, the ```features have joined locations``` is expected.
 Similarly, since the submitters have UTR information for some mRNAs, those mRNAs (and, therefore, their genes) will extend beyond their CDS, generating "features have inconsistent gene locations" reports.
 However, the other reports need to be investigated to determine whether they indicate a real problem with the annotation.
 For example, EC numbers need to be fielded in the EC_number qualifier, unless they are within a note about similarity to another protein.
 However, since that function looks for #.#.#.# in product names and notes, non-EC numbers that have that format will appear in that report.
 Similarly, short introns may be an indication that artificial introns were inserted to correct a frameshift, which is not biologically valid.

 OVERLAPPING_CDS indicates that two CDS overlap and have similar product names, suggesting that they may represent a frameshifted gene that is annotated in two separate genes.
 [Since ABC-type transporter genes often overlap, they are not reported.]
 If these genes are not translated as two separate proteins, then they should be annotated as a single gene with a /pseudo qualifier to indicate the gene is non-functional.
 The product name would be entered in the gene_description and a brief note describing the problem ("frameshift") added.
 If the situation is unclear and you want to keep the two genes in draft annotation, then a note can be added to each CDS, "overlaps another CDS with the same product name", as a flag to database users.
 This note can be added automatically when the .sqn files are made, using the "-c b" argument of tbl2asn.